BOEM25/cw-homepage/src/pages/blog/2020-04-03-adding-orbit-controls-to-react-three-fiber.md

 ## Coming Up in Part Three

-In Part Three we will start to get to something that feels like a game finally.
+In Part Three we will start building something that really feels like a game.
 We will add movement controls to our ship, and create some procedurally generated terrain to fly through.